CallmeBOKE/Development-of-a-basic-GNSS-based-lateral-control-system-for-autonomous-vehicles/README.md

 🚘 **Goal**:

-This research aims to implement a robust lateral control system that overcomes key limitations such as the absence of path coordinate data and the use of minimal sensor configurations, relying solely on GNSS and IMU.
+This research aims to implement a robust lateral control system that overcomes key limitations such as the absence of path coordinate data and the use of minimal sensor configurations relying solely on GNSS and IMU.

 ---